colgate-cosc465-spring24/lab10/README.md

 By default, the receiver's buffer size is 5.
 To change the receiver's buffer size, include the command line argument `-b SIZE` when you start the server.
 Replace `SIZE` with a positive integer value.

 ## Self-assessment
-The self-assessment for this lab will be available on Moodle on Friday, April 19th.
+The self-assessment for this lab will be available on Moodle this week.
 Please complete the self-assessment by 11pm on Monday, April 22nd.